 - Image: insert a cartridge image file into this slot.
-Inserting a cartridge will reset the PCjr. - Eject: remove the currently-inserted cartridge from this slot.
+Inserting a cartridge will reset the PCjr.
+Dragging and dropping an image file on the icon will also load it. - Eject: remove the currently-inserted cartridge from this slot.

-2.4.3 Floppy drives
+2.5.3 Floppy drives